freedomofpress/securedrop/docs/overview.rst

 Once SecureDrop is installed, journalists will need to be provided with accounts, two-factor tokens, workstations, and so on — and then :doc:`trained <training_schedule>` to use these tools safely and reliably.
-You will probably also need to train additional backup administrators so that you can be sure that your SecureDrop setup keeps running even when your main administrator is on holiday.
+You will probably also need to train additional backup admins so that you can be sure that your SecureDrop setup keeps running even when your main admin is on holiday.

 Introducing staff to SecureDrop takes half a day.
 Training a group to use SecureDrop proficiently takes at least a day — and a single trainer can only